Onboard Citrix ADC instances using Citrix ADM service connect

 Step 3: Select ADC and Gateway instances to onboard

 This page displays all the ADC and Gateway instances in your environment.
-View and select the ADC and Gateway instances you want to onboard to ADM service and click Next.
+View and select the ADC and Gateway instances you want to onboard to Citrix ADM and click Next.

-View and select the ADC instances you want to onboard to ADM service.
+View and select the ADC instances you want to onboard to Citrix ADM.

 If you need details about any instance such as device information, ADC configuration, ADC features available, or license information, click the instance IP address under the ADC instance.